Yue-Chen-YC/CAMP7_Employing-Machine-Learning-and-Language-Model-to-Differentiate-Language-Patterns-in-Mandarin-S/README.md

 Baird, Gillian, and Courtenay Frazier Norbury.
 "Social (pragmatic) communication disorders and autism spectrum disorder."
 Archives of Disease in Childhood 101.8 (2016): 745-751.

+Rice, Mabel L., et al. "Mean length of utterance levels in 6-month intervals for children 3 to 9 years with and without language impairments."
+(2010).

+Sandbank, Micheal, and Paul Yoder.
+"The association between parental mean length of utterance and language outcomes in children with disabilities: A correlational meta-analysis."
+American Journal of Speech-Language Pathology 25.2 (2016): 240-251.

 Su, Y., Naigles, L. R., & Su, L. Y. (2018).
 Uneven expressive language development in Mandarin-exposed preschool children with ASD: Comparing vocabulary, grammar, and the decontextualized use of language via the PCDI-Toddler Form.
 Journal of autism and developmental disorders, 48(10), 3432-3448.

 Zhou, P., Crain, S., Gao, L., Tang, Y., & Jia, M. (2015).
 The use of grammatical morphemes by Mandarin-speaking children with high functioning autism.
 Journal of Autism and Developmental Disorders, 45, 1428-1436.